MohlomiKM/CMPG-323-Overview-31547796/README.md

 Contains info on the different types of printing services available for customer assistance.

 Implement Branding Branch:
-An interactive service page for customers to place orders by providing thier branding/printing preferences and uploading thier designs (logos &/ artworks).
+An interactive service page for customers to place orders by providing thier branding/printing preferences according to thier Garment & Printing Options.

 Implement DataBase Branch:
-Database to store customer credentials and order info and all other relevant data.
+Database to store client and order info and all other relevant data.

 Once Done with each Branch integrate to Release